 Meg Leonard spent ten years working in Casting for film, television and theatre.
 During this period she produced the short film “Ten Minute Movie” starring John Simm and Jimi Mistry which won the Special Jury Award at Houston Film Festival and was nominated for Best Short Film at the Belfast Film Festival.

 In 2014 she Executive Produced and Script Edited “Urban Hymn”.
-The film, Directed by Michael Caton-Jones and starring Shirley Henderson, Ian Hart, Steven Macintosh and ‘Screen Star of Tomorrow’, Letitia Wright, was selected for the Toronto International Film Festival and won best film at the Giffoni Film Festival in Italy.
-Letitia Wright was nominated for ‘Best Newcomer’ at the British Independent Film Awards for her performance in the film.
-The film was released in America on May 17th, 2017 where it was New York Times critics pick of the week.
+The film, directed by Michael Caton-Jones and starring Shirley Henderson, Ian Hart, Steven Macintosh and ‘Screen Star of Tomorrow’, Letitia Wright, was selected for the Toronto International Film Festival and won the best film at the Giffoni Film Festival in Italy.
+Letitia Wright was nominated for ‘Best Newcomer at the British Independent Film Awards for her performance in the film.
+The film was released in America on May 17th, 2017 and it was New York Times critic’s pick of the week.

 In 2015 Meg co-founded the production company, Powder Keg Pictures, with Nick Moorcroft and city financier, John Stevens.
-“Finding Your Feet” is the companies first production.
-The film, co-written with Nick Moorcroft, marks her debut as a screenwriter and is the first feature length film Meg has produced.
+“Finding Your Feet” is the company’s first production.
+The film, co-written with Nick Moorcroft, marks her debut as a screenwriter and is the first feature-length film Meg has produced.